 - Amrita, the nectar of immortality, carried by Dhanvantari, the doctor of the gods.

-This story can be seen as a metaphor for the times that we are living through.
+This story can be seen as a metaphor for our times.

-With so much change happening, it is often easy to feel as if we are being pulled back and forth by gods and demons (and it is not always easy to tell which is which).
+With so much change happening all around us, it is easy to feel as if we are being pulled back and forth by gods and demons — and it is not always easy to tell which is which.

-The first hidden ‘treasure’ to appear from our time of churning certainly seems to have the potential to destroy the whole of creation.
-For some people this is the ongoing banking crisis and near-collapse of the financial system, with its consequent damage to our economies and standards of living.
-For others Halahal is the potential devastation that extreme climate change and destruction of the natural world are forecast to bring to life on Earth.
+The first ‘treasures’ to have appeared certainly seem to have the potential to destroy the whole of creation.
+For some this might be the near-collapse of the financial system in 2008.
+For others Halahal is the extreme climate change and destruction of the oceans and other habitat that is already happening and accelerating.

-The gods and demons in this story represent inner aspects of our own psyches.
-Their churning of our inner ocean has the potential to bring forth health, wealth, and other wonders.
+The gods and demons in this story represent aspects of our own psyches.
+They pull us back and forth, and their churning of our inner ocean has the potential to bring forth poison or health, wealth, and other wonders.

-The best way I know to obtain whichever treasure matters most to you is to follow the path of Inner Leadership: centre and ground, make sense of your situation, identify the opportunity that is best for you (most aligned with your purpose and values), turn it into an inspiring vision, and then move to action using the tools of Chapter 7 and Outer Leadership.
+The best way I know to obtain whatever treasure matters most to you is to follow the path of Inner Leadership: to centre and ground, make clear sense of your situation, find more opportunities to move forward, choose the one that is best for you (most aligned with your purpose and values), and turn it into an inspiring vision.
+Then move to action using the tools of Chapter 7 and Outer Leadership.